G-Conard/g-conard.github.io/content/_index.md

           date_start: '2024-08-01'
           date_end: ''
           description: |2-
-              I have continued working under Dr. Cagdas Onal in the Soft Robotics Lab at WPI.
+              I have continued working under Dr. Cagdas Onal in the Soft Robotics Lab at WPI.12

               As a researcher, my projects include:
               * Investigating dynamic models for the continuum spine in order to accurately predict and control the robots' behavior
               * Designing and building new versions of our origami-inspired continuum actuators to improve operation speed and manufacturing
               * Developing simulation of origami actuator in Webots

               As a lab coordinator, my responsibilities include:
                   * Organizing and running weekly meetings